Oxygen effect

-In biochemistry, the oxygen effect refers to a tendency for increased radiosensitivity of free living cells and organisms in the presence of oxygen than in anoxic or hypoxic conditions, where the oxygen tension is less than 1% of atmospheric pressure (i.e., <1% of 101.3 kPa, 760 mmHg or 760 torr).
+In biochemistry, the oxygen effect refers to a tendency for increased radiosensitivity of free living cells and organisms in the presence of oxygen than in anoxic or hypoxic conditions, where the oxygen tension is less than 1% of atmospheric pressure (i.e., <1% of 101.3 kPa, 760 mmHg, or 760 torr).

 Physiology and causes

 Relative sensitivity.
-This figure illustrates the typical change in the relative radiosensitivity for a biological effect such as cell death when exposed to radiations of low ionizing density (e.g. x-rays).
+This figure illustrates the typical change in the relative radiosensitivity for a biological effect such as cell death when exposed to radiations of low ionizing density (e.g. X-rays).
 The hyperbolic relationship shown has a maximum OER of 2.70 for 100% oxygen (at 760 mmHg), with a half-range OER value at 4.2 mmHg or 0.55% of oxygen.

 Explanation of the oxygen effect and relevance to hypoxic tissues

-The oxygen effect has particular importance in external beam radiation therapy where the killing of tumour cells with photon and electron beams in well oxygenated regions can be up to three times greater than in a poorly vasculated portion of the tumour.
+The oxygen effect has particular importance in external beam radiation therapy, where the killing of tumor cells by photon and electron beams in well-oxygenated regions can be up to three times greater than in a poorly vasculated portion of the tumour.

 Besides tumour hypoxia, the oxygen effect is also relevant to hypoxia conditions present in the normal physiology of stem cell niches such as the endosteum adjacent to bone in bone marrow and the epithelium layer of the intestine.
 In addition, there are non-malignant diseases where oxygenated tissues can become hypoxic such as in stenosed coronary arteries associated with cardiovascular disease.

 Change with ionizing density.
 This figure illustrates the trend in the relative radiosensitivity or OER with oxygen tension for radiations of different ionizing density or linear energy transfer (LET, keV/μm).
-The inhibition of clone-formation by cultured human cells was measured after exposure to alpha-particles, deuterons and 250 kVp x-rays by Barendsen et al. (1966).
-The range of the maximum OER for 100% oxygen (at 760 mmHg) was 2.7 for 250 kVp x-rays dropping to 1.0 for 2.5 MeV alpha-particles.
+The inhibition of clone-formation by cultured human cells was measured after exposure to alpha-particles, deuterons, and 250 kVp X-rays by Barendsen et al. (1966).
+The range of the maximum OER for 100% oxygen (at 760 mmHg) was 2.7 for 250 kVp X-rays dropping to 1.0 for 2.5 MeV alpha-particles.
 In each case the OER curves shown assume a half-range OER value of 4.2 mmHg or 0.55% oxygen.